FE8Dev/FE8RProject/FE8_arsenals.md

 Its last form, grants Permanent Miracle, inmunity to negative status, but lowers all stats except Mov and Con by 15.

 ## Sword
 Shadow Sword that has an HP cost.
-Each version has a higher cost.
+Each version has a higher cost, but also comes with Ancient Pact.

 ### Earliest access
 Gets it in all T2.